ROCm/rocBLAS/docs/source/install.rst

 ----------------------------------------------------------------

-Before building the library please install the library dependencies CMake, Python 2.7, and Python-yaml.
+Before building the library please install the library dependencies CMake, Python 2.7, Python 3, and Python-yaml.

 CMake 3.5 or later
 ******************